 If you have ever been to some islands in this country then you probably know this scenario: You just took a ferry for an hour or two, checked in at your hotel and the first thing you do is to take a look at the beach.
-Then it often turns out that the nicest beach on that particular island is just fine but nothing like you have seen in the tour guides or websites or google image search.
+Then it often turns out that the nicest beach on that particular island is just fine but nothing like you have seen in the tour guides, websites or google image search.

 The reason for that is that you need to do another day trip on the speedboat to some of the smaller, remote islands to see the real gorgeous beaches.
 There are many examples for this: On Koh Samui you would go on a trip to Ang Thong Marine Park or on Koh Chang you would take the boat to Koh Mak or Koh Kood.

 So yes, that’s right: You visit one island only to find that the best beaches in the region aren’t actually where you are staying.
 It’s the same on Koh Lanta.
 The beaches are alright but it’s nothing compared to Koh Rok, which are two tiny islands about one hour by speed boat from Koh Lanta away.
-So a stay in Koh Lanta is all about exploring the different viewpoints by motorcycle, chill out at the many scenic beach bars and maybe do some kayak trip or visit the old town.
+So a stay in Koh Lanta is all about exploring the different viewpoints by motorbike, chill out at the many scenic beach bars and maybe do some kayak trip or visit the old town.
 I have covered that already in the Lanta Daytime Guide.